 Improving Victim Identification and Referral

 The identification of trafficking victims is essential in ending trafficking exploitation and facilitating victims’ referral and access to protection measures.
 And yet, victim identification does not always result in referral and assistance and may, at times, even lead to harm.
 These issues raise important questions regarding how to improve victim identification – so that victim identification is designed to be safe, voluntary and ensures access to services and protection.
-In response to these challenges, NEXUS Institute is generating knowledge from action (learning from what is currently being done to identify trafficking victims) and knowledge for action (identifying what can be done to improve victim identification).
-NEXUS is working on various resources, publications and studies to be used by the CTIP community to improve victim identification efforts in Asia.
+In response to these challenges, NEXUS Institute generated knowledge from action (learning from what is currently being done to identify trafficking victims) and knowledge for action (identifying what can be done to improve victim identification), resulting in various resources, publications, and studies to be used by the CTIP community to improve victim identification and protection efforts in Asia.

 Resources, Publications and Studies: